-- If your systems' UID_MIN is not 1000, replace audit>=1000 with audit>=<UID_MIN for your system> in the Audit and Remediation procedures. - At a minimum, configure the audit system to collect file deletion events for all users and root. - Reloading the auditd config to set active settings requires the auditd service to be restarted, and may require a system reboot.
+If your systems' UID\MIN is not 1000, replace audit>=1000 with audit>=<UID\MIN for your system> in the Audit and Remediation procedures.

 Monitoring these calls from non-privileged users could provide a system administrator with evidence that inappropriate removal of files and file attributes associated with protected files is occurring.
 While this audit option will look at all events, system administrators will want to look for specific privileged files that are being deleted or altered.